We are delighted to let you know that the confirmed speakers at National Counsellors’ Day 2020 are;

 To find out more about Jo and her presentation here.

-Madison-Amy Webb is a woman with a trans history and has been a counsellor for 20 years.
+Mason Webb has a trans history and has been a counsellor for 20 years.

-Madison-Amy will be presenting her work around ‘debunking gender identity – a reflective guide to gender identity counselling.’
+Mason will be presenting their work around ‘debunking gender identity – a reflective guide to gender identity counselling.’

-You can read more about Madison-Amy and her presentation here.
+You can read more about Mason and their presentation here.

 Compere – Caz Binstead